owasp-sbot/MGraph/docs/code/mgraph/mgraph-architecture-combined__jan-12.md

 ## Conclusion

-The refined architecture of MGraph-AI provides a solid foundation for handling diverse data formats while maintaining system flexibility and extensibility.
+The refined architecture of MGraph-DB provides a solid foundation for handling diverse data formats while maintaining system flexibility and extensibility.
 The clear separation of concerns across layers, combined with standardized provider templates and robust format conversion capabilities, enables efficient implementation of new providers while ensuring consistent behavior across the system.

 The success of these architectural improvements will be measured by:
 - Reduced implementation time for new providers